 Making the announcement Minister Bruton said: “If we are to cut greenhouse gases, we must replace fossil fuels by renewable sources.
 This scheme is designed to replace fossil fuel heating systems by heat pumps and by heat from biomass or anaerobic digestion.
 These are sustainable and renewable sources.”
 Continue reading “Support Scheme for Renewable Heat (SSRH) phase 2 opened by Minister Richard Bruton”

-3 Counties Energy Agency are currently preparing a new 5 year Strategy and would welcome your views on the things that we should do to help you, your community or your business to tackle the challenge of Climate Change.
+3 Counties Energy Agency is currently preparing a new 5 year Strategy and would welcome your views on the things that we should do to help you, your community or your business to tackle the challenge of Climate Change.

 We currently deliver: